JaceRobinson8/openai-gym/docs/work-journal.md

 Success.
 Took some setup, but got iterm, oh my zsh, poetry, and now using virtual environment in vs code instead of docker.

 Got the code working properly now.

+But cool done for now.
+Next time actually go through the tutorial again.

+# Start Day 8-11-22

+1. Continue the intro tutorial, everything working now!

+### Notes on continue tutorial

+Stopping at breakout section of tutorial.
+Getting there slowly!